davidjurgens/potato/README.md

 ## Design Team and Support

 Potato is run by a small and engergetic team of academics doing the best they can.
 For support, please leave a issue on this git repo.
 Feature requests and issues are both welcomed!
-If you have any questions or want to collaborate on this project, please email pedropei@umich.edu
+If you have any questions or want to collaborate on this project, please email pedropei@umich.edu or jurgens@umich.edu

 ## License